Texas Hunter Jumper Association

 The THJA was formed in 1948 as an association of exhibitors.
 In 1953, the THJA became a Texas nonprofit corporation whose purposes are to support, maintain, and encourage the breeding, use, exhibition, and showing of jumping horses, both those useful in the hunting field and those known as open jumpers, and to encourage a better understanding among breeders, owners, trainers, and exhibitors of such horses, and to encourage such persons to accept uniform rules in regard thereto.

-The GSW Winter Series II results have been published.
+The Great Southwest Winter Series I show results have been published.
 Click

-Photos from the banquet are available to view.
+Photos from the THJA Banquet are available for viewing.
 Click

 You can have point standings and show results emailed to you the moment they are